QuickerStudio/Vlinder3/flow/diagrams.md

 ### Explanation:

-- KoduDev acts as the central coordinator, interacting directly with ApiManager, StateManager, and TaskExecutor.
+- Vlinders acts as the central coordinator, interacting directly with ApiManager, StateManager, and TaskExecutor.
 - TaskExecutor uses ToolExecutor for specific actions.
 - ApiManager utilizes SystemPrompts to guide AI interactions.
 - Constants are used throughout the system for configuration, accessed by multiple components.